 I just wanted to share my last few days with you.
-For those of you who don't know me, I'm Andrea Wilson, the Webmaster for BC Balance and Dizziness, and I have two rescue dogs.
+For those of you who don't know me, I'm Andrea Wilson, the Webmaster for Balance & Dizziness Canada, and I have two rescue dogs.
 I walk my dogs daily, as long as I'm feeling well...
 I always hate it when dizziness strikes and we can't get out for our lovely walks.

 Recently, due to some health issues unrelated to my vertigo, I was scheduled for two MRIs: one was for Friday, May 18, at a private clinic called CMI, and the other was scheduled for today (May 21) at St. Paul's Hospital.